Michigan: International crossings

 The Gordie Howe International Bridge, a second international bridge between Detroit and Windsor, is under construction.
-It is expected to be completed in 2024.
+It is expected to be completed in early 2026.

 Railroads

 Michigan is served by four Class I railroads: the Canadian National Railway, the Canadian Pacific Railway, CSX Transportation, and the Norfolk Southern Railway.
 These are augmented by several dozen short line railroads.
 The vast majority of rail service in Michigan is devoted to freight, with Amtrak and various scenic railroads the exceptions.

-Amtrak passenger rail services the state, connecting many southern and western Michigan cities to Chicago, Illinois.
+Three Amtrak passenger rail routes serve the state.
+The Pere Marquette from Chicago to Grand Rapids, the Blue Water from Chicago to Port Huron, and the Wolverine from Chicago to Pontiac.
 There are plans for commuter rail for Detroit and its suburbs (see SEMCOG Commuter Rail).